 The following compliance initiatives are specific to products and services offered by Esri:

-- FISMA Low: Federal Agency Production System Security Accreditation
+- FedRAMP Tailored Low: Federal Agency Requirement for Cloud-Based Production SaaS

-- ArcGIS Online has been granted FISMA Low Authority to Operate.
-FISMA Low controls align with National Institute of Standards and Technology (NIST) Special Publication 800-53 which maps to International Standards Organization (ISO) controls.
+- ArcGIS Online has been granted a FedRAMP Tailored Low Authority to Operate (ATO).
+The security controls for this authorization align with National Institute of Standards and Technology (NIST) Special Publication 800-53 (Revision 4) which maps to International Standards Organization (ISO) 27001 & 15408 controls.

 - FedRAMP Moderate: Federal Agency Requirement for Cloud-Based Production Systems